OfficeDev/office-js-docs-pr/docs/concepts/privacy-and-security.md

 ## Optional connected experiences

 End users and IT admins can turn off [optional connected experiences in Office](/deployoffice/privacy/optional-connected-experiences) desktop and mobile clients.
-For Office Add-ins, the impact of disabling the **Optional connected experiences** setting is that users can no longer access add-ins or the Office Store through these clients.
+For Office Add-ins, the impact of disabling the **Optional connected experiences** setting is that users can no longer access add-ins or the Microsoft 365 and Copilot store through these clients.
 However, certain Microsoft add-ins that are considered essential or business-critical, and add-ins deployed by an organization's IT admin through [Centralized Deployment](/microsoft-365/admin/manage/centralized-deployment-of-add-ins) will still be available.
-Additionally, add-ins and the Store remain available in Outlook on the web, regardless of the status of the setting.
+Additionally, add-ins and the Microsoft 365 and Copilot store remain available in Outlook on the web, regardless of the status of the setting.

 For more about Outlook-specific behavior, see [Privacy, permissions, and security for Outlook add-ins](../outlook/privacy-and-security.md#optional-connected-experiences).